What is Federal Work Study?

 How do I apply?

 Students interested in FWS employment must complete a Free Application for Federal Student Aid (FAFSA) to determine if they are eligible to receive Work Study funds.
-Eligible students can then complete a Work Study application, which are available online or in the Office of Financial Aid.
+Eligible students can then complete a Work Study application, which is available online (cannot be submitted electronically) or in the Student Business Center.
 The application will be kept on file for the entire academic year.
 Available positions will be posted on the Federal Work Study web page at the supervisor's request.
 Interested students can then contact the supervisor to discuss employment.
 Because there are more eligible applicants than available positions on campus, not all eligible students will be hired in a FWS position.
 Students who fail to perform duties as assigned can be replaced at anytime during the year; this will be done at the supervisor's discretion.

 In order to maintain eligibility for the FWS program, students must be enrolled in a degree-seeking program at least six credit hours, and remain in good standing with the University both academically and financially.